The mean-variance optimization problem can be summarized as follows:

 • $E[\tilde r_p]$ is the target expected return of the portfolio

-Note: $\frac{1}{2}$ is used to simplify the derivative calculation, it will not affect the optimization result.
+Note: The $\frac{1}{2}$ factor is included to simplify derivative calculations; it does not affect the optimization result.

 Lagrange Multiplier Method